joetheday/bootstrap-winjs/CONTRIBUTING.md

 # Winstrap
 Winstrap is the Bootstrap theme for Microsoft Design Language

-The vision of Winstrap is to offer an official expression of the Microsoft Design Language for Bootstrap.
-In general we seek to  theme Bootstrap, rather than add to it things that it doesn't already contain.
-In some few exceptions we may add things that Bootstrap doesn't have (like our Progress ring, for example) in order to provide important components that would be used on any Microsoft site on the internet.
-The vision is to remain as close to Bootstrap as possible.
+Winstrap is an open source expression of the Bootstrap web framework, which has been re-skinned to match Microsoft's design language.
+Created by Microsoft’s Web Services design developers, Winstrap’s vision is to provide key components themed for use across Microsoft sites while preserving the Bootstrap foundation as much as possible.

 ## How to contribute
 There are many ways that you can contribute to the Winstrap project: